pingcap/docs/partitioned-table.md

 ## Partitioning types

 This section introduces the types of partitioning which are available in TiDB.
-Currently, TiDB supports Range partitioning and Hash partitioning.
+Currently, TiDB supports [Range partitioning](#range-partitioning), [List partitioning](#list-partitioning), [List COLUMNS partitioning](#list-columns-partitioning), and Hash partitioning(#hash-partitioning).

-Range partitioning is used to resolve the performance issues caused by a large amount of deletions in the application, and it supports fast drop partition operations.
+Range partitioning and List partitioning are used to resolve the performance issues caused by a large amount of deletions in the application, and support fast drop partition operations.
 Hash partitioning is used to scatter the data when there are a large amount of writes.

 ### Range partitioning